microsoft/EdgeML/tf/README.md

     python protoNN_example.py -h

+Note that, `protoNN_example.py` assumes that data is in a specific format.
+It is assumed that train and test data is contained in two files, `train.npy` and `test.npy`.
+Each containing a 2D numpy array of dimension `[numberOfExamples, numberOfFeatures + 1]`.
+The first column of each matrix is assumed to contain label information.
+For an N-Class problem, we assume the labels are integers from 0 through N-1.

 ## Bonsai
 `edgeml.graph.Bonsai` implements the Bonsai prediction graph in tensorflow.
-The three phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).
+Similar to ProtoNN, the three phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).

 For training vanilla Bonsai, `edgeml.trainer.BonsaiTrainer` implements the Bonsai training routine in Tensorflow.
 A simple example,